arctrong/md2html/readme.txt

 and producing a self-contained static HTML documentation that needs only a browser to be viewed.

-In the end, this tool has a set of plugins that automate and simplify typical tasks and make the documentation look more professionally.
+In the end, this tool has a set of plugins that automate and simplify typical tasks and make the documentation look professionally.

 **M<sub>2</sub>H** doesn't lay much restrictions on the documentation project's organization and lets the users make their own configuration.
-There are recommendations on the project structure described in this manual and used for its creation.
+Still it provides recommendations on the project structure described in this manual and implemented in the quick start scripts.

 # Implementation